Multimodal CX: How AI Is Transforming E-commerce Customer Experience

 High-impact multimodal use cases for CX

-• Visual search and discovery: Let customers upload a photo to find visually similar items, complementary products, or the exact SKU variant.
+• Visual and multimodal search: Let customers upload a photo—or combine a photo with a text or voice refinement—to find visually similar items, complementary products, or the exact SKU variant.
 Pair image embeddings with price, availability, and size filters to keep results shoppable, not just similar.

 • Conversational shopping (voice and chat): AI agents grounded in product knowledge, policies, and customer context guide users from inspiration to checkout.
 They can parse images, compare attributes, surface reviews, and answer sizing or compatibility questions in natural language.